Long Island Divorce Attorneys Protect Your 401(k)

 - Pre- and post-retirement survivorship benefits

-Contact Long Island’s largest divorce law firm to protect your retirement plan
+Contact Long Island’s divorce leader to protect your retirement plan

-Your financial security is riding on your pension or 401(k).
-With an experienced attorney from Bryan L. Salamone & Associates, P.C. managing the equitable distribution of your property, you can rest assured.
-Call us immediately at 1.631.479.3839 or contact us online to schedule a free initial consultation.
+Your financial security is riding on your pension or 401(k) account.
+With an experienced attorney from Bryan L. Salamone & Associates, P.C. managing the equitable distribution of your property, you can be confident about your financial future.
+Call us at 1.631.479.3839 or contact us online to schedule a free initial consultation.